JasperNaberman/Programming-Project/PROCESS.md

     Belgium	| Stateless	| 6
     Belgium	| Unknown | 1108

-    This was organized as Belgium adding ‘Belgium’ to a dictionary, while being a dictionary itself.
+    This was organized as adding ‘Belgium’ to a dictionary, while being a dictionary itself.
-    This way, the key-value pairs like ‘Stateless’-‘6’ could be added to the corresponding country’s dict.
+    This way, the key-value pairs like ‘Total’-‘146626’ could be added to the corresponding country’s dict.
     In JSON-format, the data of Belgium looks as follows:

     ```